nicholasgonzalez1/Flight_Scheduling_Dashboard/README.md

-                'this if statement ensures that times do not conflict for the flights being evaluated '-1.51427469135803E-03 represents the minimum time amount that must occur in between flights If ((departure_j - arrival_i) * (departure_i - arrival_j) < -1.51427469135803E-03) Then 'if we enter this if statement, that means we have found the first and best gate available.
+                'this if statement ensures that times do not conflict for the flights being evaluated '-1.51427469135803E-03 represents the minimum time amount that must occur in between flights If ((departure_j - arrival_i) * (departure_i - arrival_j) < -1.51427469135803E-03) Then

+                    'if we enter this if statement, that means we have found the first and best gate available.
                     'We mark gateFound as true and stop all other gate evaluation myFlights.Item(i).SetGate (myGates.Item(j).GetGateNumber())
                     myGates.Item(j).AddFlight myFlights.Item(i)
                     gateFound = True
                     Exit For

                 End If

             Next

-            'If gateFound = False, then we have not found an available gate for the flight and must create a new gate If (Not gateFound) Then
+            'If we reach this point and gateFound still equals False, 'then we have not found an available gate for the flight and must create a new gate If (Not gateFound) Then
                 Set aGate = New Gate
                 aGate.SetGateNumber (num)